asciiscry3r/mksscryertower.quest/content/category/About.rst

 8. Not following the will of the society, people or organization of any kind if I (you) do not have freedom, will, and if it does not bring benefit if there is freedom with free my ( your ) will.
 Security reason.

-9. No for all scientology/online piracy/Ua army workers and criminals proposes and prohibited work for them when you realy know about them, as much as possible.
+9. No for all scientology/piracy/Some Ukrainian DF workers, criminals proposes and prohibited work for them when you realy know about them, as much as possible.
 Security reason.

 10. Follow the principles of the statute of the Interpol organization.